-- a) results in a single self-test burst transmission, - b) does not cause any operational mode transmissions, - c) terminates automatically, irrespective of the switch position, immediately after completion of the self-test cycle and indication of the self-test results, and - d) has a duration that does not exceed the maximum value declared in Annex G.
+- a) results in a single self-test burst transmission; - b) does not cause any operational mode transmissions; - c) terminates automatically, irrespective of the self-test switch position, immediately after completion of the self-test cycle and indication of the self-test results.
+Regardless of the self-test switch position, this shall not prevent the beacon from being activated automatically or manually, as applicable; and - d) has a duration that does not exceed the maximum value declared in Annex G.